“Zehner is especially good at untangling sloppy thinking.” —David Owen, The New Yorker and author of The Conundrum

 “An academic who is causing shockwaves…” —The Sunday Times

-Ozzie Zehner is the author of Green Illusions and a visiting scholar at the University of California, Berkeley.
-His recent publications include public science pieces in Christian Science Monitor, The American Scholar, Bulletin of the Atomic Scientists, The Humanist, Truthout, and Women’s Studies Quarterly.
+Ozzie Zehner is the author of Green Illusions and a visiting scholar at Northwestern University.
+He has written for Christian Science Monitor, The American Scholar, The Hill, UTNE, Truthout, ARTE, The Humanist, Women’s Studies Quarterly, and other publications.
 He regularly guest lectures at universities and serves as a reviewer for the Intergovernmental Panel on Climate Change (IPCC).

-Zehner primarily researches the social, political and economic conditions influencing energy policy priorities and project outcomes.
-His work also incorporates symbolic roles that energy technologies play within political and environmental movements.
-Zehner’s research and projects have been covered by The Sunday Times, USA Today, WIRED, The Washington Post, Business Week, PBS, BBC, CNN, and MSNBC.
+Ozzie primarily researches the social, political and economic conditions influencing energy policy priorities and project outcomes.
+He studies the symbolic roles that energy technologies play within political and environmental movements.
+His work has appeared in a variety of media including The Sunday Times, WIRED, The Washington Post, USA Today, PBS, BBC, CNN, and MSNBC.
 His other areas of interest include habitat conservation, consumerism, urban policy, international human rights, and forgeries.